 The Urban Ventures Project (UVP) was founded in the Fall of 2008 as the pro bono arm of Penn Law’s Urban Law Forum, a student group dedicated to improving quality of life for low-income individuals and families in urban communities.

-Our primary goal is to build partnerships with Philadelphia-area public schools, charter schools, and after-school programs to identify interested students that could benefit from our program.
-We have designed our curriculum to cover the entire venture creation process from idea generation to the building of a sustainable business, with specific emphasis on the legal and social considerations involved in entrepreneurship.
+Our primary goal is to provide individuals at the youth detention center with basic business skills and ideas to pursue their entrepreneurial passions.
+We focus our curriculum to cover the entire venture creation process from idea generation to the building of a sustainable business, with specific emphasis on the legal and social considerations involved in entrepreneurship.
 Our volunteers lead small-group teaching sessions to guide students through this curriculum with a hands-on approach.